Set name for value type, function argument, interface, or element

 An interface data dictionary is a consolidated list of all the interfaces and value types in an architecture and where they are used.

 Local interfaces on a System Composer™ model can be saved in an interface data dictionary using the Interface Editor.
-Interface dictionaries can be reused between models that need to use a given set of interfaces, elements, and value types.
-Data dictionaries are stored in separate SLDD files.
+You can reuse interface dictionaries between models that need to use a given set of interfaces, elements, and value types.
+Linked data dictionaries are stored in separate SLDD files.

 A data interface defines the kind of information that flows through a port.
 The same interface can be assigned to multiple ports.
 A data interface can be composite, meaning that it can include data elements that describe the properties of an interface signal.